brentvatne/sinatra-starter/README.markdown

 - Some kind of form builder
 - Asset compilation & concatenation for production
+- Headless JavaScript spec runner from the command line

 ## What I don't like about it